Gilreath’s Mill – Greer, South Carolina

 The mill also served as a gathering spot for people to socialize while procuring goods.
 Gilreath’s Mill operated until 1950 and was powered by Shoal Creek and Clear Creek, branches of the South Tyger River.
 The property remains in the Gilreath family.

-Gilreath’s Mill is listed in the National Register, which says the following:
+Gilreath’s Mill is listed in the National Register:

 (Heller’s Mill; Bruce’s Mill; Taylor’s Mill) Gilreath’s Mill is one of the few remaining mills in South Carolina that recalls the vital tradition of rural industry.
 The mill is a two and one-half story frame building with a steep gable roof.
 Its construction date is unknown.
 Tradition dates it ca. 1814 but the first contemporary account of the mill is 1839.
 Other rooms on the present building include two gable-roof sheds attached to the north of the original section.
 The water wheel, separate from the mill, is southwest of the structure.